Unravelling the links between chronotype, body mass index, and self-regulatory eating behavior: preliminary insights from an urban Kolkata study

 Abstract

-Background: The rapid urbanization and changing lifestyles in India have led to an increase in obesity and metabolic disorders.
-Variations in chronotype can affect metabolic health and eating habits; however, there is a scarcity of research examining their relationship with body mass index (BMI) and self-regulatory eating behavior (SREB) within Indian populations.
-This study aims to investigate these associations in a cohort from urban Kolkata.
-Methods: A cross-sectional study was performed involving 156 adults aged 18 to 60 years in West Bengal.
-The reduced Morningness-Eveningness Questionnaire (rMEQ) was used to determine chronotype, whereas the Self-Regulation of Eating Behavior Questionnaire (SREBQ) was applied to assess self-regulation of eating behavior (SREB).
-Body Mass Index (BMI) was categorized into underweight, normal weight, overweight, and obesity.
-To investigate the associations between chronotype, BMI, and SREB, chi-square tests and logistic regression analyses were performed.
-Results: The distribution of chronotypes was as follows: morning (31%), intermediate (45%), and evening (24%).
-No significant correlation was identified between chronotype and BMI (p = 0.34).
-Evening chronotypes displayed lower SREB compared to morning and intermediate types; however, this difference was not statistically significant (p = 0.17).
-Logistic regression analysis indicated that individuals with intermediate chronotypes had significantly greater odds of exhibiting self-regulation compared to those with evening chronotypes (OR: 7.77, p = 0.005).
-Participants with postgraduate education showed improved SREB (p = 0.037).
-Conclusion: Individuals with intermediate chronotypes demonstrate superior self-regulation in eating behaviors compared to those with evening chronotypes, underscoring the importance of circadian alignment in dietary practices.
+Background: In urban Kolkata, a cross-sectional study was conducted to explore the under-researched connections between chronotype, body mass index (BMI), and self-regulatory eating behavior (SREB) among 156 adults aged 18 to 60 years.
+As urbanization in India leads to a rise in obesity and metabolic disorders, it is essential to comprehend how circadian preferences affect eating habits and weight management.
+Methods: A cross-sectional design was used, employing the reduced morningness-eveningness questionnaire (rMEQ) to determine chronotypes.
+The self-regulation of eating behavior questionnaire (SREBQ) was used to assess eating behavior.
+BMI was categorized into four groups: underweight, normal weight, overweight, and obesity.
+Chi-square tests and logistic regression were performed to analyse the associations.
+Results: Result showed no significant correlation between chronotype and BMI (p=0.34).
+Evening chronotypes displayed lower SREB compared to morning and intermediate types; however, this difference was not statistically significant (p=0.17).
+Logistic regression indicated that individuals with intermediate chronotypes had significantly greater odds of exhibiting self-regulation compared to those with evening chronotypes (OR: 7.77, p=0.005).
+Participants with postgraduate education showed improved SREB (p=0.037).
+Conclusions: Individuals with intermediate chronotypes demonstrate superior self-regulation in eating behaviors compared to those with evening chronotypes, underscoring the importance of circadian alignment in dietary practices.
 No direct association was established between chronotype and BMI, indicating a need for further longitudinal research to inform targeted dietary interventions.
-Keywords: Chronotype, Self-Regulation, Eating Behavior, BMI, Circadian Rhythm, Public Health.

 Article activity feed